anirie122014/CS300-Portfolio/README.md

 # CS300-Portfolio
-In this course, I worked with different data structues.
-I worked with vectors, hash tales and binary search trees.
+In this course, I worked with different data structures.
+I worked with vectors, hash tables, and binary search trees.
 I compared how they work and how fast they are.
-I wrote pseudocode for each one and chose the one that worked best for this project, which was the binary search tree.
+I wrote pseudocode for each one and chose the data structure that worked best for this project, which was the binary search tree.
 Then I used a binary search tree to build my program that loads course data and prints it in order.
-I worked slow, understanding the data first, then writing code.
-Data structures matter because they change how fast and how organized everything runs.
+I worked slowly, first understanding the data and then writing code.
+Data structures matter because they affect how fast and how organized everything runs.
 The hardest part for me has been debugging.
 It takes me a long time to figure out what is wrong with the code and how to fix it.
-Im Still working on it, especillay catching small mistakes when reading and storing data.
+I'm still working on improving this, especially when it comes to catching small mistakes while reading and storing data.
+After feedback, I improved the program by adding a full menu system and a course search feature in project two.
-This project helped me slow down, and think through the codes more.
+This project helped me slow down and think through the code more.